Course Descriptions

 SOCWRK 532 Advanced Research: Program and Practice Evaluation

 This course builds on basic understanding of quantitative and qualitative research methods and analysis.
 Students gain knowledge and skills to use appropriate research methods for empirically based knowledge building and to enhance program and practice effectiveness.
 Content includes single system and group design and formative and summative approaches to practice and program evaluation.
-The course is intended to prepare students to participate in and utilize outcome evaluation of practice in their agency settings.
-Students complete an evaluation project in this course in conjunction with their advanced practicum placement.

-SOCWRK 550 Advanced Interventions I: Comp Theories
+SOCWRK 550 Advanced Interventions I: Comparative Theories

 This is the first practice course in the concentration year of the MSW Program, which focuses on individuals and families.
 This course builds upon the generalist foundation and advances student knowledge of theoretical frameworks used in social work practice to bring about change with individuals and families.
 Students will examine practice implications of different theoretical frameworks with particular attention to the efficacy of those theoretical and practice models with oppressed and at-risk populations.
 In addition, empirically based interventions, critical aspects of the therapeutic relationship, which promote growth and bring about change, and the application of social work values and evaluation of practice are areas of focus.